Aboriginal and Torres Strait Islander Hub

 What is it?

-In support of Aboriginal and Torres Strait Islander physiotherapists and leaders, one scholarship to attend the Australian Institute of Company Directors (AICD) Company Directors or Foundations of Directorship course (for the awardee to decide), valued up to approx. $10,000, will be awarded in 2023.
+The scholarship is intended to support Aboriginal and Torres Strait Islander physiotherapists to complete the Australian Institute of Company Directors (AICD) Company Directors or Foundations of Directorship course (for the awardee to decide).
+However other recognised courses in the areas of management, leadership and governance will also be considered.

 The dates for both AICD courses are flexible, and are delivered through both online and offline learning formats.